UniversalDevicesInc/tesla-nodeserver/configdoc.md

 Before saving the following information, please make sure your car is awake.
 It is sufficient to go into the Tesla app on your phone to wake your car.

-Please enter your Tesla account email, password, and if appropriate your Multi-factor type and Multi-factor passcode.
+Please enter your Tesla account email, password, and if appropriate your Multi-factor Device (optional) and Multi-factor passcode (optional).
 Please note that the passcode is time sensitive, so entering that should be the last thing you configure before pressing save.
+The Multi-Factor Device needs to be specified if you have more than one MFA device registered.
-Once saved, you should see your vehicle node appear in the admin console.
-You may have to restart the admin console.
+Once saved, you should see your vehicle node appear in the ISY admin console.
+The ISY admin console may need to be restarted.

 You can also fine tune how often the node data is refreshed by configuring the Short Poll.
 The Long Poll is used as a timeout for limiting the amount of "wake" time.
+The default is set to 2700 seconds (45 minutes).

 The setting *Enable Security Commands* may be set to either "true" or "false".
 The value "true" will enable all commands.
 Or, individual commands may be enabled with a comma separated list of values from "lock", "sunroof", "charge\_port", "windows", "trunk", "frunk", "sentry", and "software\_update".